 In \cite{gwz} Lemma 3.2 the same result was proven for positively curved cohomogeneity one manifolds.
-The proof reduces to Lie groups of rank at most two, by the Isotropy Lemma.
-In the case of quasipositive sectional curvature we cannot use the Isotropy Lemma at this point.
+The proof reduces to Lie groups of rank at most two by the Rank Lemma.
+In the case of quasipositive sectional curvature we cannot use the Rank Lemma at this point.
 We will see later, that it also follows from Lemma \ref{lem_weyl_coreweyl}.
 For the remaining section let $M$ be a quasipositively curved cohomogeneity one $G$-manifold with group diagram $H \subset \lbrace K^-,K^+\rbrace \subset G$.
-We will now start the proof of the Core Weyl Lemma, with giving an upper bound on the order of the Weyl group, if $H$ is trivial.
+We will now start the proof of the Core-Weyl Lemma, with giving an upper bound on the order of the Weyl group, if $H$ is trivial.

 \begin{lem} If $H$ is trivial and $G$ connected, then the Weyl group elements $w_-$ and $w_+$ commute, i.e. $\vert W \vert \le 4$. \end{lem}